Integrating Knowledge into End-to-End Speech Recognition from External Text-Only Data: Related Work

-\textbf{Bidirectional agreement}.
-Several previous works optimize KLD between a left-to-right Seq2Seq model and a right-to-left one \cite{liu-etal-2016-agreement-target,zhang2019regularizing,zheng2019forward} to leverage the right context and improve the model performance.
-In these works, a left-to-right Seq2Seq model and a right-to-left one are trained in advance, and then the right-to-left model provides soft labels to optimize the left-to-right one.
-Different from these works, we train COR which only leverages target sequence and can model left context and right context simultaneously.\\ \textbf{Pre-trained language models}.
-Several previous works leverage bidirectional recurrent neural networks \cite{mousa2017contextual,peters2018deep} or self-attention networks \cite{devlin2018bert,Yang2019XLNet} to improve downstream natural language processing tasks.
-Our proposed method leverages transformers.
-Different from previous BERT works, we do not use \texttt{[MASK]} symbol but directly model the two-side context.
-Previous work \cite{baevski2019cloze} also uses two stacks of transformers with forward masks and backward masks, and the combination module is a feed-forward network.
-Different from this work, we leverage fusion transformer block which combines the whole context with self-attention mechanism.
-Moreover, our goal is to transfer the whole context knowledge to Seq2Seq model, so we introduce casual property, i.e. there is an offset between the input and the target.
+Several previous work optimize KLD between a left-to-right AED model and a right-to-left one \cite{zheng2019forward,liu-etal-2016-agreement-target,zhang2019regularizing} to leverage the right context and improve the model performance.
+In these work, a left-to-right AED model and a right-to-left one are trained in advance, and then the right-to-left model provides soft labels to optimize the left-to-right one.
+However, these methods require parallel data which limits flexibility.
+Different from these work, we train COR which only leverages external text-only data and can model left context and right context simultaneously.
+So the methods are more flexible.